Paying for college with student loans is often frowned upon, due to the stigma of student loan debt being a growing problem in the United States.

 It's common for federal loans to come up short of what your actual tuition might cost, as these types of loans are determined by you and your family's financial need.
 Don't fret just yet, that's where private student loans can help.

 Now that you have gotten federal student loans to help pay your tuition, it's time to turn to private student loans.
-Knowing the difference between the two will help you understand why this is your next best option to pay your bill.
+Knowing the the different between the two will help you understand why this is your next best option to pay your bill.

 With private student loans comes a responsibility that you keep your best financial interest in mind.
 Always remember that you are your own self-advocate in a big financial process like this.